 How we tested this website

-- We use Adobe Actobat Pro to test PDF documents for accessibility
+- we use the PDF Accessibility Checker tool and Adobe Acrobat Pro to test PDF documents for accessibility